princeiit423/testcase/README.md

 # DataBase Credentials
 MONGODB_URI= Your mongodb url

-🚀 Run the Project
+# 🚀 Run the Project
 bash
 Copy
 Edit
 npm start
 The app will start on http://localhost:3000

-📷 Screenshots
-Login Page

-Dashboard with code input

-Generated test cases result page

-🧑‍💻 Contributing
+# 🧑‍💻 Contributing
 Fork this repo

 Create a new branch (git checkout -b feature-branch)